dashbaord202401/888666-stackmates/bc/README.md

 ## Convictions

-Smart Contracts are only as valuable as the data they can process.
+1. Smart Contracts are only as valuable as the data they can process.
+2. If you have a stack to build a blockchain game you can build anything.

+## Data

+How do you use protected data to provide unique insights to onchain decision logic?

+Compare Chainlink vs Pyth for compare Trust Minimized Services.

+- Automation
+- CCIP
+- Feeds
+- Functions

+## Gaming

+Compare the stacks

+- Beam
+- InX

 ## Questions